 As I stepped up on the scale, and read the display, I realized that I was now 188 lbs.
 About 25 lbs overweight.
 Why?
 I ate more food than I needed.
 This is how I lost that extra weight.

 I’ve been eating a healthy diet since the mid-1990s which was essential to overcoming my health challenges at that time.
 (Further information in the Edie Weinstein interview.)
-Mostly vegetarian, whole grains, vegetables, lentils, beans, tofu, nuts and seeds, with fish, and eggs occasionally, gluten and dairy free, and reduced nightshade vegetables.
+Mostly vegetarian, whole grains, fruits and vegetables, lentils, beans, tofu, nuts and seeds, with fish, and eggs occasionally, gluten and dairy free, and reduced nightshade vegetables.
 Nightshade vegetables, some of the most popular, tomatoes, potatoes, peppers, eggplant, etc. contain belladonna, are very toxic for some people, and so I eat these sparingly.
+One small portion/day usually.
+Very small amounts of salt and sugar.

 I’ve abstained from alcoholic, high sugar, and most caffeinated beverages (green tea occasionally), pharmaceuticals, and most meat for many years now, which really saves money.
 I feel fantastic on this diet and even though almost all organic only costs about $10 per day.

 Much can be found on the Internet now about healthy eating, and healing foods, and the perils of not doing so.
+Awareness, and acceptance, is increasing within the medical community.
 For example, an article published in Reuters Health News, April 4, 2019, linked one in five deaths worldwide to people eating poor diets high in sugar, salt, and processed meat that contributed to heart disease, cancer, and diabetes, a global study found.
-See also Foods You Can Eat and Not Gain Weight, MDLinx April 8, 2019.
+See also:

-As I progressed spiritually, and aged, I needed less food and this caught up with me when I traveled on a project with a generous expense account.
+As I progressed spiritually, and aged, I needed less food and this became apparent when I traveled on a project with a generous expense account.

 I stayed at a hotel with a breakfast buffet and, although I only need a cup of oatmeal and some fruit in the morning, couldn’t resist an additional one egg omelet with vegetables, fried potatoes, and a larger than usual portion from the large selection of fruits available.
 I ate a restaurant portion of rice, and vegetables, for lunch.
 A restaurant portion of salad, fish, rice, or potatoes, and vegetables for dinner, and then, with the money left over, bought a pint of an organic, frozen coconut dessert, and a fresh squeezed juice for the morning.
 All reasonably healthy.
 In moderation.